How Long Do I Have To File a Lawsuit After a Car Accident?

 - Contact emergency medical services.
 If anyone is severely injured and needs the help of emergency medical services, call 911 and remain in place until the paramedics arrive.

 - Move away from danger.
-If the collision occurred in a high-traffic area, you may be in danger if you remain in place.
+If the collision occurred in a high-traffic area, you might be in danger if you remain in place.
 Move to the side of the road if you are physically able.

 - Call the police.
 Refrain from speaking to anyone about the details of the accident while you wait for the police.
 The police station may not dispatch officers for a minor car accident with little damage and no personal injuries in some locations.
 However, you still have the option to file a report online or at the station.